- Langside Campus

 - Interviews will take place from March and may continue until the course starts in August

-- The interview will initally be a group interview followed by a short one-to-one in private with a lecturer where you will be given details of the course and its content and allowed to ask any relevant questions.
+- The interview will initally be by telephone followed by a short one-to-one with a lecturer in the college where you will be given details of the course and its content and allowed to ask any relevant questions

 - After your interview, you will be informed of the outcome by email within 1-2 weeks.